CoStar Group (NASDAQ:CSGP) Issues Q2 Earnings Guidance

-CoStar Group (NASDAQ:CSGP – Get Free Report) issued an update on its second quarter earnings guidance on Tuesday morning.
-The company provided EPS guidance of $0.09-0.10 for the period, compared to the consensus EPS estimate of $0.09.
+CoStar Group (NASDAQ:CSGP – Get Free Report) updated its second quarter earnings guidance on Tuesday.
+The company provided earnings per share guidance of $0.09-0.10 for the period, compared to the consensus earnings per share estimate of $0.09.
 The company issued revenue guidance of $674-679 million, compared to the consensus revenue estimate of $678.70 million.
-CoStar Group also updated its FY24 guidance to $0.58-0.62 EPS.
+CoStar Group also updated its FY 2024 guidance to 0.580-0.620 EPS.

 CoStar Group (NASDAQ:CSGP – Get Free Report) last posted its quarterly earnings data on Tuesday, February 20th.
-The technology company reported $0.33 earnings per share for the quarter, beating the consensus estimate of $0.32 by $0.01.
-CoStar Group had a net margin of 15.26% and a return on equity of 6.08%.
-The firm had revenue of $640.00 million during the quarter, compared to analysts’ expectations of $634.27 million.
-During the same quarter last year, the company posted $0.35 EPS.
-The company’s quarterly revenue was up 11.7% compared to the same quarter last year.
-Equities research analysts predict that CoStar Group will post 0.44 EPS for the current fiscal year.
+The technology company reported $0.33 earnings per share for the quarter, topping the consensus estimate of $0.32 by $0.01.
+The firm had revenue of $640.00 million during the quarter, compared to analyst estimates of $634.27 million.
+CoStar Group had a return on equity of 6.08% and a net margin of 15.26%.
+The business’s quarterly revenue was up 11.7% on a year-over-year basis.
+During the same period last year, the company posted $0.35 EPS.
+As a group, equities research analysts expect that CoStar Group will post 0.44 earnings per share for the current fiscal year.

 Wall Street Analysts Forecast Growth